 China's Marriage Rate Hits 40-Year Low, Deepening Population Challenges

-- China's marriage applications fell from 7.68 million in 2023 to 6.1 million in 2024, marking a 20-percent decline, according to the Ministry of Civil Affairs.
+- China's marriage registrations fell to 6.1 million in 2024, a 20.5% drop from the previous year, marking the lowest since 1986, according to the Ministry of Civil Affairs.

 61 Articles